 Why are these salaries so different?

-We need to remember there are two sides to the story.
-Pound for pound, Indian workers are always cheaper than their British or American equivalents.
+Hiring Indian workers is always more cost-effective than hiring their British or American equivalents.
 But that’s been the case for decades; longer than decades.

 - The quality of Indian workers has improved.
 Specifically in IT, engineers across India are getting the same education, training, and practical experience as Westerners.
 They’re incredibly capable, and that’s attractive to businesses.

-- Lower cost of living = lower salaries, period.
-It’s basic economics.
-Until India’s economy grows significantly compared to the west, the Rupee will be worth less than the Dollar.
-Therefore, salaries will remain smaller in India – regardless of the quality of service.
+- Lower cost of living = lower salaries.
+Therefore, salaries will remain smaller in India, regardless of the quality of service.

-- Engineering scarcity in the west – This is something we can’t afford to forget.
-In isolation, quality Indian engineers cost more than they used to.
-However, in Europe, the UK, and the US, engineers are very hard to find and extremely expensive.
-Because of scarcity.
-Part of why Indian labour is so “cheap” is actually because local labour is so expensive.
+- In isolation, quality Indian engineers cost more than they used to.
+However, in Europe, the UK, and the US, engineers are very hard to find and extremely expensive because of the acute talent shortage.
+This makes it all the more important to look elsewhere.